igilfillan/acuris-autocomplete/README.md

 ## Assumptions
-* The search input should be matched to the 'name' prop in company.json.
+* The search input should be matched to only the 'name' prop in company.json.
 Implied by AC 1
 * Character and case of the search input should match with the start of the company name.
 This is implied by AC2 and the design.
 In a work environment I would query if case was relevant and if the input could match at any part of the company name, not just the start of it

 ## Notes